TheCaptainCraken/IS24-AM26/deliverables/connection-serius.md

 # Connection diagrams

+## Introduction

+## Server Interface

+The NetworkPlug interface defines the methods that are used for network communication in the game.
+These methods are called by the NetworkHandler class, which is the class that manages the network connections.
+When something happens in the game and this should be notified in a broadcast way, NetworkHandler call the methods for all the different types of connection protocols.
+It includes methods for finalizing the number of players, starting the game, refreshing users, sending placed root cards and objective cards, sending hands and secret objective cards, sending placed cards, sending drawn cards, and sending end game signals.

+It is used by the server to communicate with the clients with different types of network connections.
+Each connection protocol will implement this interface, to send messages to the clients broadcast.
+Currently, the implemented connections protocols are
+1. Socket connection
+2. RMI connection

+## Network Handler
+The ServerSocket class implements the SocketServerInterface and NetworkPlug interfaces.
+This class is the controller of the network part of the server.
+It manages the connections with the clients and the broadcast of the messages.
+In particular protocol connection, when a message should be broadcast, the message is sent to all different connection protocols.
+Each protocol will send the message to all the clients connected to it and each protocol has a different way to send the message to the clients, but all its methods are override NetworkPlug.

+## Server RMI
+The ServerRMI class implements the RMIServerInterface and NetworkPlug interfaces.
+It is responsible for handling the server-side logic of the RMI network communication.
+It maintains a map of connections to RMIClientInterface objects, representing the connected clients.

+The class provides methods for various game actions such as login, choosing color, placing cards, drawing cards, etc.
+These methods are invoked by the client and the corresponding actions are performed on the server side.

+The class also provides methods for broadcasting game state updates to all connected clients.
+These methods are invoked by the server when the game state changes, and the updates are sent to the clients.

+## Server Socket
+   //TODO

 ## Login
 Login phase illustrates the interaction between the client and server before the creation of the game.
 The client sends a ping to the server to establish a connection.
 The server checks: